NVIDIA/spark-rapids/docs/FAQ.md

 When running an `explain()` on a query where AQE is on, it is possible that AQE has not finalized the plan.
 In this case a message stating `AdaptiveSparkPlan isFinalPlan=false` will be printed at the top of the physical plan, and the explain output will show the query plan with CPU operators.
-It is possible to view the plan on the GPU by looking at the details for the job in the Spark UI.
+As the query runs, the plan on the UI will update and show operations running on the GPU.
+This can happen for any AdaptiveSparkPlan where `isFinalPlan=false`.

 ```
 == Physical Plan ==